Phillies slam Braves with early 10-run outburst

 Newcomb was lifted and Gregorius hit a towering grand slam to right off reliever Robbie Erlin for a 9-1 lead.
 It was Gregorius' sixth career grand slam.
 Segura then followed with a solo homer to right for a 10-1 advantage.
 Realmuto added a two-run homer to left in the fourth off Erlin for a commanding 12-1 lead.

-The Braves charged six runs against Nick Pivetta in the ninth.
-Nick Markakis hit an RBI double, the 500th double of his career.
-Riley lofted a two-run homer off Trevor Kelley to give Atlanta a seven-run ninth. --Field Level Media
+The Braves produced seven runs in the ninth, six of them against Nick Pivetta.
+Nick Markakis drove in a run with the 500th double of his career.
+Riley lofted a two-run homer off Trevor Kelley to cap the comeback attempt. --Field Level Media